washu-satellite/mission-modeling/README.md

    ```

 2. Open in VS Code using the Dev Container:

 3. Ensure the vpython library is installed (this is done automatically when the dev container is opened)

 ## Usage

-Run the app.py file to start the simulation.
+1. Run the app.py file to start the simulation.

-Select a mission from the dropdown menu.
+2. Select a mission from the dropdown menu.

-Click the Start Simulation button to begin the simulation.
+3. Click the Start Simulation button to begin the simulation.

 ## Documentation

 Detailed documentation is available in the `docs/` directory.
 This includes:
-- API Reference
-- Tutorial Guides
-- Example Scenarios
-- Mathematical Models

 ## Contributing